codevence/fair-wizard-guide/docs/index.rst

   - Integration Hub
   - Reporting

-- **More** contains all additional information related to |project_name|, such as development roadmap, how to develop own content, or how to run own instance.
+- **More** contains all additional information related to |project_name|, such as changelog or development of various extensions.

 Here are some recommended sections where to start based on the role: